Epidemiology

 Clinical features

-- Differential cyanosis: cyanosis of the lower extremities
+- Differential cyanosis (cyanosis of the lower body, normal upper body).

 - Auscultation

-- Continuous murmur below the left clavicula and between the shoulder blades
+- Continuous murmur in the left infraclavicular region and interscapular region c

 Diagnostics